Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 A fun, engaging way to introduce students to household tasks and family pastimes of the 1800s.
 Period artifacts from our Education Collection help students make important connections between the modern and 19th Century worlds.

-Suitable for Grades 2 - 5; up to 30 students.
+Suitable for Grades 2 - 5; ideal for small classes.

 "A Visit with the Alcotts"